iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Discovery

 Discovery of connected IoT devices often depends on the technology used.
-There is no standard that describes what and how discovery information is made available to consumers independent of their implementation.
+There is no easy to use standard that describes what and how discovery information is made available to consumers independent of their implementation.

 Application developers often implement solutions specific to their application and the devices that are supported.
 To facilitate information exchange it must be possible to discover the information that is available independent of the technology used.

 This standard defines the process and messaging for discovery of devices and services without the need for a central resource directory.

 Note.
 The IETF draft "CoRE Resource Directory (draft-ietf-core-resource-directory-20) takes the approach where a centralized service provides a directory of resources.
 This approach works fine but does not fit within the concept of this standard for several reasons: Mainly it requires and additional direct connection between client and directory which adds an additional protocol with its own encoding.
 This standard is based on only requiring connections between client and message broker, keeping the attack footprint to a minimum.
 The protocol is JSON based for all messages.
-Second, it does not support sharing of information between zones.
+Second, it does not support sharing of information between domains.
 Last, it does not support the concept of last will and testament when a publisher unexpectedly disconnects from the network.
 Like most things it is possible to make it work but it is not the best fitting solution.

 ## Configuration